Apply

 Note:

-• The Career Office will help find placements for students enrolled in graduate co-operative education.
-The Career Office will attempt to find graduate co-operative education placements with either more responsibilities and obligations than an undergraduate co-operative education placement or a research aspect that complements the student’s graduate education.
-Obviously, the career office cannot promise research positions.
+• The Centre for Experiential and Service Learning (CESL) will help find placements for students enrolled in graduate co-operative education.
+CESL will attempt to find graduate co-operative education placements with either more responsibilities and obligations than an undergraduate co-operative education placement or a research aspect that complements the student’s graduate education.
+CESL cannot promise research positions.
 Professors are encouraged to use their contacts to help in this process.

 • Graduate students will follow the same work term requirements pertaining to undergraduate students, such as length of terms, suitability of work placements, and codes of conduct.

 • International students should apply for a work visa two terms before they anticipate starting their first placement.
-The career office can provide students with a letter for CIC stating that their co-op course is essential for the student to earn the Co-operative Education Designation.
+CESL can provide students with a letter for CIC stating that their co-op course is essential for the student to earn the Co-operative Education Designation.